Practical Notebook for Asking AI the Right Way

 Context:

-- Constraints: {{Budget, time, skill level, team size, etc.}}
+- Constraints: {{budget, time, skill level, team size, etc.}}

 Reference:

-- What worked: {{What was effective in the past}}
+- What worked: {{what was effective in the past}}

 Format:

-- Idea title + one-line explanation
+- Idea title + one-line description

 11. Data Analysis / Excel